samuelbradshaw/text-to-timestamps/README.md

 **--audio** – Required.
 URL or file path to the audio file to be processed.
 If a URL is provided, the video will be downloaded.
 Several file formats are supported, including WAV, MP3, etc. Video MP4 files are also supported (but not YouTube URLs).

 **--transcript** – Optional.
 File path or string containing an existing transcript of the audio in plain text format.
-If this is not provided, Text to Transcript will attempt to generate a transcript.
 Paragraphs should be separated with two line breaks.
 For convenience, the escape sequence "\n" will be converted to a line break on import.
+If a transcript is not provided, Text to Transcript will generate a transcript.

 **--config** – Optional.
 File path or JSON string with configuration options.
 If providing a JSON string, it must be surrounded by single quotes.
 Any single quotes or new lines in the JSON string will need to be escaped.
 Config options can also be passed in as separate arguments.
 Any config options that aren't specified will fall back to [default config](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/src/text_to_timestamps/default_config.json) values.
 See "Configuration options" below for a description of each option.
 Example: [sample-config.json](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/sample/sample-config.json)